The Voice (Australian TV series) season 8: Episodes 16 & 17 (24 & 25 June)

 The first week of the Finals was pre-taped and first broadcast on 24 & 25 June 2019.
 Over the two episodes, all artists of the Top 16 take on a solo performance.
 Team George & Team Kelly perform on the first night and Team Delta & Team Guy perform on the second night.
 At the end of each episode, the coaches choose three out of their four artists to advance to the Live Top 12.

 Episode 18 (1 July)

 Semi-final (2 July)

 With the eliminations of Jack Vidgen, Chynna Taylor, and Mitch Paulsen, Guy Sebastian had no more contestants left on his team, making this the fourth season in the Australian version of the franchise where a coach did not have a contestant in the Grand Finale.
-It's also the second season where Delta Goodrem managed to bring two artists to the Grand Finale.
+However, this is also the first and only season so far, that a coach lose three artists in the semifinals, as well as the first instance that a debuting coach is not representee in the finale.
+Additionally, this is also the second season where Delta Goodrem managed to bring two artists to the Grand Finale.